elotroalex/chiens/_texts/translation.md

 [74]({{site.baseurl}}/chiens/p074.html){:.pagetitle}

-- {:.pr.i} Well, I say that this is a supreme justice, and it is she who now transforms the General Toussaint Louverture into the old Toussaint, the slave Toussaint, a sad thing forgotten in the latrines of history, a lousy Negro, a fallen Negro ...
+- {:.pr.i} Well, I say that this is a supreme justice, and it is she who now transforms the General Toussaint Louverture into the old Toussaint, the slave Toussaint, a sad turd forgotten in the latrines of history, a lousy Negro, a fallen Negro ...
 - {:.pr.i} Toussaint, Toussaint, the brood of Ham will never be able to shake off its curse of daily tears.

 - {:.sp} The Woman Reciter.